 Digital fine art studios use some typical symbols that help people instantly identify their niche.
 Some of these include:

 A digital fine art studio will mostly not want to reference realistic depictions or concrete symbols and shapes.
 Most digital fine art studios express themselves using abstract symbols and shapes that clearly show computer manipulation, so viewers are instantly able to identify their digital nature.

 ii) Clip Art Icons

 Another type of symbols used by digital art studios is clip art icons.
 Computer icons have a distinct “digitized” quality that is very easy to interpret –the viewer instantly recognizes their connection with digital arts.
 When these icons are used to represent digital fine art, the message is even clearer.

-In the above logo, the paintbrush refers to fine art; however, the font and the design style refers to a more digital and progressive nature of fine art.
+In the above painting and decorating supplies logo, the paintbrush refers to fine art; however, the font and the design style refers to a more digital and progressive nature of fine art.
 Other art icons used in digital art studios may include digitized trees or even other symbols.

 Typography is an important part of logos.
 Just as symbols convey a story or a business trait, typography plays its share too.
 Digital fine art studios may make use of typography alone in their logos.
 Usually, they will emphasize fonts and characters because fonts convey a typically “computerized” feel.
 The font may or may not be used in conjunction with other symbols.

 For example, Studio Nine Co. uses only the font to make their logo.
 The font has a calligraphic quality that may refer to fine art, but the way it is composed in relation to “Nine Co.” suggests it is a digital fine art studio.
 The black and white color is another clue, which alludes to digital fine arts.